 UPF, on the other hand, stands for "Ultraviolet Protection Factor."
 It’s the sun protective rating used for fabrics, and most commonly associated with sun-protective clothing, hats and swimwear and accessories, like umbrellas, gloves and arm sleeves.
 The rating system for UPF operates similarly to SPF.
 The highest UPF rating achievable is UPF50+, indicating that the fabric blocks at least 98% of UV radiation.

-Dermatologists agree that the best way to prevent sunburn, skin ageing and skin cancer is wear UPF 50+ sun protective clothing making sure that your skin is not directly exposed to sunlight.
+Dermatologists unanimously agree that the most effective way to prevent sunburn, premature skin aging, and skin cancer is by wearing UPF50+ sun protective clothing, ensuring that your skin remains shielded from direct sunlight.

 UPF ratings analyse fabric types, weaves, and density.
 They undergo rigorous testing, just like SPF products, to be deemed UPF50+ and ensure round the clock protection from UV rays.